Dentist Kraków

 After bone augmentation, dentists usually wait four to nine months before placing implants.

-Please leave your phone number and we will contact you!
+Leave us your telephone number and we will contact You back

 Oral surgery